 It is possible to color grout by blending artist acrylic paint with white grout, and acrylic paint can improve the strength of the grout, but it is not recommended for aesthetic reasons.
 Why not?
 In most mosaic art, the grout line functions visually the same way as a pencil line functions in a watercolor painting: it is a linear element that acts as a border and defines shapes but not as a source of color.
 Mosaics that rely on grout as a source of color usually look ill-conceived or not quite right.
 If you are trying to make something that looks like objects pressed in concrete, make sure the concrete looks like concrete and not pink plastic.

 There are mosaics where white grout is the best choice, but they are few and far between.
 White grout makes most mosaics look like a summer camp project, and that probably isn’t the look you are going for in your project.
 If you want a light grout, choose bone white (antique white or eggshell white).
-Binding white grout just doesn’t look natural or flatter most tile colors.
+Blinding white grout just doesn’t look natural, and it flattens most tile colors.
 In general, darker grouts usually make the tile colors look deeper and richer while white grout tends to make tile colors look bleached out.
 When in doubt, avoid plain white grout.

 How Much Grout Do You Need?

 How Much Grout Do You Need?
 It depends as much on the gaps between the tiles as it does the total area.
 If your gaps are the standard 1/16 inch, and you are using thin glass mosaic tile, then you will probably use less than 1 lb of grout per square foot.
 If you have thick tile with large gaps, you could use over 1.5 lb.